telerik/blazor-docs/getting-started/what-you-need.md

 ### Static Assets

-You can add the JS Interop file as a static asset from our package, instead of using a CDN.
-[Static assets](https://github.com/aspnet/AspNetCore/issues/6349) (the `_content` folder) are automatically included in the solution by the Nuget package, so all that's needed is then to reference the asset as shown below.
+You can add the JS Interop file as a [static asset](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.1&tabs=visual-studio#consume-content-from-a-referenced-rcl) from our package, instead of using a CDN.
+Static assets (the `_content` folder) are automatically included in the solution from the NuGet package, so all that's needed is then to reference the asset as shown below.
 The `_content` folder is expanded by the framework into the local nuget cache, and the project copies it from there.

     **HTML**